 Results

 This section summarises the results obtained in NEM-EMERGE intended to have public dissemination.
-Publications in scientific journals have been produced so far, but the presentations at scientific conferences and the practice abstracts will also be displayed here in due course.
+This includes the publications in scientific journals, presentations at scientific conferences and the deliverables intended to have public dissemination.

 Authors